srobo/volunteer-emails/SR2020/2019-09-04-game-design-brainstorm.md

 The aim in this meeting will be to form the game the robots will play, which may be one of the submissions or a combination of ideas.
 During the following week, the chosen idea will be honed via discussion in Slack before being formalised into rules.

 The brainstorming meeting will happen on Saturday 7th @ 14:00.
-We're hoping the meeting won't take much longer than 1.5 hours, but any time you can give is greatly appreciated!
+We're hoping the meeting won't take much longer than a few hours, but any time you can give is greatly appreciated - Feel free to come and go as you please!
+The meetings will be *very* informal, relaxed, and likely culminate in a social.

 The event, along with a link to the Google Meet call is available on the [Volunteer Calendar](https://calendar.google.com/calendar/embed?src=studentrobotics.org_oqdjasvpps8smo0d5nte417rak%40group.calendar.google.com&ctz=Europe%2FLondon).